Doc Variables

 Use Variables Instead of Manual Placeholders

-If your estimate template still says things like [CLIENT NAME] or [TOTAL], it technically works, but it is fragile and annoying to maintain.
+If your template still uses placeholders like [CLIENT NAME] or [TOTAL], it works, but barely.
 Variables are better because they are consistent, easier to automate, and easier to search for if something is missing.

 Use double curly braces for variable placeholders: